Selected Pennebaker Reprints

 Pennebaker, J.W.
 (2010).
 Expressive writing in a clinical setting.
 The Independent Practitioner, 30, 23-25.
 A brief practical guide to expressive writing for therapists and counselors.

-*Pennebaker, J.W. & Chung, C.K. (in press).
+Pennebaker, J.W. & Chung, C.K.
+(2011).
 Expressive writing and its links to mental and physical health.
 In H. Friedman (Ed.), Oxford handbook of health psychology.
 New York , NY : Oxford.
 A general summary of expressive writing research.

 Pennebaker, J.W. & Chung, C.K.
 (2008).
 Computerized text analysis of Al-Qaeda transcripts.
 In K. Krippendorff and MA..
 Bock (Eds), A content analysis reader (pp 453-465).
 Thousand Oaks, CA: Sage.